TeamSadbhawna/portal/README.md

 <h3> A portal where recovered COVID-19 patients can share their resources. </h3>
 </center>
 <p>
 Making a donation is the ultimate sign of solidarity.
-So here we are Team Sadbhawna launching our Web-Portal SADBHAWNA where recovered COVID-19 patients can donate any medecines ,supplements etc. can be helpful to others in need.
+So here we are Team Sadbhawna launching our Web-Portal SADBHAWNA where recovered COVID-19 patients can donate any medicines ,supplements etc. can be helpful to others in need.
 </p>
 We make a heartful request for everyone to please come forward and contribute here.
 Your contribution in a small way may help many in their battle against COVID-19.